This Energy 101 video explores the different lighting options available to consumers.

 New Lightbulbs: What's the Difference?

-Traditional incandescent bulbs use a lot of energy to produce light.
+Traditional incandescent bulbs use a lot of energy to produce light and are no longer manufactured.

 - 90% of the energy is given off as heat